tbergman/app/README.md

 ```
 * ~`link` - A link to another view~ This is now a `single_select` type with one `choices.type` set to `link`

+#### Generate a main menu (what do you want to do today) message from Hedvig

+`POST /chat/main`

+This will generate a new message which is available through the /messages endpoint

 #### Reset a conversation

 Used in claim and onboarding.